 Making A Difference in Our County

-Coweta County Master Gardener Extension Volunteers (MGEVs) work in collaboration with the Newnan Boys & Girls Club to provide the “I Can Garden Club.”
-This program allows children to learn about gardening through hands-on activities: garden journaling, seed dissection, seed starting and germination, plant growth, transplanting and planting vegetables, composting, soil nutrients, pollinators, harvesting and storing vegetables, preparing and maintaining a garden, and eating the healthy vegetables they grow.
-In 2016, the I Can Garden Club focused on growing vegetables.
-Participants learned how to grow a salsa garden and celebrated the end of their program by making their own salsa and learning about the health benefits of the snack.
-Susan Culpepper, UGA Family and Consumer Sciences agent, provided the nutrition program.
-Parents of participants attended the celebration and were able to take home a bag of vegetables that their children had grown during the season.
+Coweta County Master Gardener Extension Volunteers (MGEVs) work in collaboration with the Newnan/Coweta Boys and Girls Clubs to provide the I Can Garden Club.
+This program allows children to learn about gardening through hands-on activities including garden journaling, seed dissection, seed germination, plant growth, transplanting and planting vegetables, composting, soil nutrients, pollinators, harvesting and storing vegetables, preparing and maintaining a garden, and eating the healthy vegetables that they grow.
+I Can Garden Club students celebrated the end of their program by making their own vegetable pizza and learning about the health benefits of fresh ingredients, herbs, and vegetables.
+The Coweta County Boys and Girls Club's board of directors awarded its Volunteer of the Year award to our Coweta County MGEVs for their commitment, dedication, leadership, and exceptional volunteer services.

 Agriculture and Natural Resources